pamegeo/poisoned-city-deadly-border-1/readme.md

 ### Federal Pollution Emissions Database

-Mexico's Ministry of Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales)[maintains a national database](https://www.gob.mx/semarnat/acciones-y-programas/registro-de-emisiones-y-transferencia-de-contaminantes-retc) of companies' self-reported information on emissions of air pollution, discharges of water pollution, waste that affects soil, and hazardous waste generated.
+Mexico's Ministry of Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales, or SEMARNAT)[maintains a national database](https://www.gob.mx/semarnat/acciones-y-programas/registro-de-emisiones-y-transferencia-de-contaminantes-retc) of companies' self-reported information on emissions of air pollution, discharges of water pollution, waste that affects soil, and hazardous waste generated.
 This database, called the Registro de Emisiones y Transferencia de Contaminantes (Pollutant Release and Transfer Register), includes any of 104 substances that industries emit to the environment through air, water, and soil, or are transferred in wastewater or hazardous waste.
 This information is available in the online database for the subset of companies in Mexico that are regulated by the federal government, and includes data on the company name, industrial sector, year and the substance emitted or transferred.

 ## Air pollution analyses